aquiliz/ticketr-io/README.md

 a separate git repository.

 The following microservices are in place:
+- api-gateway - REST API entry point.
+It routes requests to the responsible microservice and utilizes circuit breaker functionality
 - service-registry - Registers and coordinates the sync communication.
 - ticket-booking-service - The entry point.
 Provides REST API for booking new tickets.
 Stores them in MongoDb
 - ticket-pricing-service - Calculates the price of the plane ticket depending on numerous factors.
 Invoked synchronously via REST.